nearform/mira-sample-s3-webhosting/README.md

 ## Getting Started

 1. Install dependencies with `npm install`
-2. Run `cp config/default.sample.json config/default.json`
-3. Run `npx mira docs` and navigate to [http://localhost:3000/#/quick-start/](http://localhost:3000/#/quick-start/) for further instructions
+2. Run `npx mira docs` and navigate to [http://localhost:3000/#/quick-start/](http://localhost:3000/#/quick-start/) for further instructions

 __Note:__ The default port may be already taken, if above website is not available please check your terminal logs for the correct address.